open-mpi/ompi/docs/tuning-apps/environment-var.rst

   this node within its job.
 For example, if four processes in a job share a node, they will each be given a local rank ranging from 0 to 3.
-* ``OMPI_UNIVERSE_SIZE``: the number of process slots allocated to this job.
-Note that this may be different than the number of processes in the job.
+* ``OMPI_UNIVERSE_SIZE``: the number of :ref:`process slots
+  <running-scheduling-slots-label>` allocated to this job.
+Note that
+  this may be different than the number of processes in the job.
 * ``OMPI_COMM_WORLD_NODE_RANK``: the relative rank of this process on this node looking across *all* jobs.